Sheila Hodgers

 Sheila Hodgers (1956/57 – 19 March 1983) was an Irish woman from Dundalk, County Louth, who died of multiple cancers two days after giving birth to her third child.
 She was denied treatments for her cancer while pregnant because the Catholic ethos of the hospital did not wish to harm the foetus.
 Her case was publicised in an article in The Irish Times the week before a September 1983 referendum which enshrined the right to life of the foetus in the Constitution of Ireland.
-The case has been recounted in subsequent pro-choice commentary on abortion in the Republic of Ireland.
+The case has been recounted in subsequent pro-choice commentary on abortion in Ireland.

 In August 1981, Hodgers detected a breast lump and was referred to Our Lady of Lourdes Hospital, then run by the Medical Missionaries of Mary, a Catholic order of nuns.
 Some time after a lumpectomy there, her husband Brendan was told by the surgeon that a second tumour had been found which would be fatal if a mastectomy wasn't performed.
 Even with the operation, there was a strong chance of secondary tumours appearing.
 The operation was carried out and considered a success.
 Hodgers was prescribed a course of anti-cancer drugs and advised not to use the contraceptive pill as this could cause her cancer to return.
 According to journalist Padraig Yeates, Brendan Hodgers claimed a consultant told him that "as Sheila had a clean bill of health, (pregnancy) shouldn't be a problem".
 The consultant himself denied this.
 According to Yeates, every medical expert he spoke to said that following a mastectomy, it was standard advice to tell a woman to wait at least two years before becoming pregnant.